 The CPC will vote and recommend at Town Meeting those projects which it deems will best achieve the purpose of the Community Preservation Act in the areas of open space, historic preservation, affordable housing, and recreation.
-The CPC's recommendations are often the result of CPC members working with town officials and others to cultivate projects that meet CPA goals and eligibility requirements.
-Although not required by the CPA statute, the CPC also chooses to accept funding applications, which it reviews and considers annually for recommendation to Town Meeting.
+The CPC's recommendations are often the result of CPC members working with Town officials and others to cultivate projects that meet CPA goals and eligibility requirements.